ELIXIREstonia/elixirestonia.github.io/content/news/posts/2026/RStudio_05_03.md

 template: training_en.html

 # You may use full custom title here.
 If omitted, it will be generated from course name.
-title: RStudio for beginners - 05.03.2026 - Registration open
+title: RStudio for beginners - 05.03.2026 - Course full
 draft: false
 hide:
   - toc